obirn/dotfiles/README.md

 Install the plugins:
 `vim +PluginInstall +qall`

-Error like this might appear after typing the last command, but it is totally normal.<br>
+> Errors like this might appear after typing the last command, but it is totally normal.<br>
 `E185: Cannot find color scheme 'codedark'`<br>
-Just press Enter.<br>
+> Just press Enter.<br>

 Plugins should then install.
 You can then close this window and use vim ! ✅